alexandrusavu/DCE_LinuxAssessment/README.md

 # Linux Assessment Platform

-A web-based platform for testing Linux knowledge with multiple-choice questions and an interactive bash-like simulator.
+A modern, web-based platform for testing Linux knowledge with multiple-choice questions and an interactive bash-like simulator.
+Built with Node.js, Express, and modern ES modules.

 ## 🚀 Quick Start